86Box/docs/settings/ports.rst

        - ``.out`` pipe function

      * - Auto
-       - Send data from emulated machine to pipe if an application is already reading from it, otherwise send data from pipe to emulated machine
+       - Same as Client mode if an application is already reading from this pipe; otherwise, same as Server mode
-       - Opposite of ``.in`` pipe
+       - Opposite direction of ``.in`` pipe

      * - Server
        - Write data to emulated machine